-Belcara Health’s board certified Dr. Richard Adler, a leader in ophthalmology, has experience and expertise in the detection and treatment of glaucoma.
+Belcara Health’s Board-Certified Ophthalmologist Dr. Richard Adler, has extensive experience and expertise in the detection and treatment of glaucoma.
 He will evaluate your eye health and diagnose and treat any problems that may occur.
 He is renown for providing patients with compassionate care and excellent outcomes.

 - To schedule your appointment with Dr. Adler, please call 410.296.0414.

 - CLICK HERE to learn more about Glaucoma

 - CLICK HERE to learn more about Dr. Richard Adler